-The user study was conducted with 18 participants in total with 5 female and 13 male participants.
+The user study was conducted with 18 participants (5 female and 13 male).
 All participants over the age of 18 were welcome but the average age of the participants was 21.7.
 Participants had varying levels of experience with AI systems, gaming, strategy-based games and Risk.
 Trust scale items were adapted from validated measures of trust in automation~\citep{jian2000foundations,kizilcec2016much} and technology acceptance~\citep{davis1989perceived}, with wording contextualized to the Risk domain (e.g., “I trust the system’s troop placement/plan suggestions”).
-Usability scale items were also contextualized to the Risk domain (e.g., "I could easily predict how changes in my strategy description would affect the system’s decisions.") taking reference from ~\citep{liao2020questioning}.
-The reliability of each metric was calculated using Chronbach's Alpha and reported in Table \ref{calpha}.
-Normality and heteroskedasticity assumptions were checked using a Shapiro-Wilk test and a Levene's test respectively.
+Usability scale items were also contextualized to the Risk domain (e.g., ``I could easily predict how changes in my strategy description would affect the system’s decisions''), following prior work on user understanding of AI behavior~\citep{liao2020questioning}.
+The reliability of each metric was calculated using Cronbach's $\alpha$ and reported in Table \ref{calpha}.
+Normality and heteroskedasticity assumptions were checked using a Shapiro-Wilk test and a Levene's test, respectively.
 Transparency and usability metrics passed these tests.
-The results of the one way ANOVA test and post-hoc Tukey's HSD test for transparency and usability and the Kruskal-Wallis test and post-hoc Dunn's test for trust and alignment are reported in Table \ref{anova} and Table \ref{dunn} respectively.
+The results of the ANOVA and post-hoc Tukey's HSD test for transparency and usability and the Kruskal-Wallis test and post-hoc Dunn's test for trust and alignment are reported in Table \ref{anova} and Table \ref{dunn} respectively.